top of page

 The first Bible in English with numbered verses was the Geneva Bible.

-England exiled those who translated the Bible into English.
+The church exiled those who dared translate the Bible into English.

 The English version of the Bible was first printed in Switzerland in 1560.

-William Shakespeare, among others, and the Puritans who immigrated to America used the Geneva Bible.
+William Shakespeare and the Puritans who immigrated to America, among others, used the Geneva Bible.

-Read about the Geneva Bible, the first Bible with numbered verses.
+The Geneva Bible was the first Bible with numbered verses.

 Abraham founded Judaism.